pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

-  unlock-ddl-lock      forcefully unlock DDL lock update-master-config update the config of the DM-master update-relay         update the relay unit config of the DM-worker update-task          update a task's config for routes, filters, column-mappings, or black-white-list
+  unlock-ddl-lock      forcefully unlock DDL lock update-master-config update the config of the DM-master update-relay         update the relay unit config of the DM-worker update-task          update a task's config for routes, filters, or black-white-list

 Flags:
   -h, --help             help for dmctl